 With all these tips, you can own the title of a classically trained musician.

 What is A Classically Trained Musician?

-A classically trained musician is someone who learns using the old methods of teaching music.
+A classically trained musician learns using the old methods of teaching music.
 If you haven’t guessed it by now, that means learning music theory.
 Some of the best metal guitarists you know today learn music theory.

 As a good example, let’s take a look at the work of Brendan Small.
 He is known to be the lead guitarist of Dethklok.
-If you don’t understand what Dethklok is, just know its a cartoon band from one of Adult Swim’s most ridiculous and entertaining shows that never finished.
+If you don’t understand Dethklok, just know it’s a cartoon band from one of Adult Swim’s most ridiculous and entertaining shows that never finished.
 Check out his work from Metalocalypse below.

-While being part of a goofy cartoon may not seem cool, one listen of their talented guitar work is enough to bring you over the edge.
+While being part of a goofy cartoon may not seem cool, listening to their talented guitar work is enough to bring you over the edge.
 Where did Brendan Small get so good?
 He started by learning music theory at the Berklee College of Music.

 While there is something to be said for people who start in their parent’s garage, that is no substitute for a good foundation of rock n’ roll.
 Many of us won’t be able to go to college for this, which means that our next best bet is learning from those that did.

-While learning music theory may seem old, archaic, and tired, many excellent guitarists and famous musicians would disagree with you.
-Through awareness of scales and chords, you will have a firm understanding of learning theory across the board.
+While learning music theory may seem old, archaic, and tired, many excellent guitarists and famous musicians might disagree with you.
+Through awareness of scales and chords, you will have a firm understanding of learning theory.

 As a lead guitarist, it will give you better abilities to coordinate with vocalists and bassists on a combination of tones that will create beautiful music.
 With drummers, it will give you a firm understanding of rhythm across multiple instruments.